Menopause breaks for women working at Cirencester Town Council

 - Work place assessments to allow women to sit in better ventilated desks and access to fans

-- Additional mental health and emotional support.
+- Additional mental health and emotional support

-Mayor Bloomer helped develop the strategy and is herself going through induced menopause because of a hysterectomy.
+Ms Bloomer helped develop the strategy and is herself going through induced menopause because of a hysterectomy.

 She said: "I'm quite an open person… and I have suffered quite badly.

-"There are plenty of women who don't suffer and go through this absolutely fine and… I absolutely respect that but for me I've really really struggled with it", she added.
+"There are plenty of women who don't suffer and go through this absolutely fine and… I absolutely respect that but for me I've really really struggled with it," she added.

-Ms Bloomer said she wanted this to be something people talked about, and for "young people coming up to the age of 40, 50 to be ready and be aware of it and know they can talk to people".
+Ms Bloomer said she wanted this to be something people talked about and for "young people coming up to the age of 40, 50 to be ready and be aware of it and know they can talk to people".

 She also referenced the stigma that can be associated with medication.

-"There are so many rumours and I remember speaking to someone and saying I was on HRT and almost feeling a little ashamed."
+"There are so many rumours and I remember speaking to someone and saying I was on HRT and almost feeling a little ashamed," she said.

 She said she wanted there to be more emphasis on the education of doctors because she felt some "don't have the in-depth training and the variation".

-Trula Brunsdon, an employment specialist at Sherbornes Solicitors in Cheltenham said there were benefits to employers as well as employees.
+Trula Brunsdon, an employment specialist at Sherbornes Solicitors in Cheltenham, said there were benefits to employers as well as employees.

-She said: "When people have adjustments made to recognise any issues that they're going through I think it's logical that it would affect retention in the long run", she added.
+"When people have adjustments made to recognise any issues that they're going through I think it's logical that it would affect retention in the long run," she added.

 Other councils in the West are also offering support to women going through the menopause and others wanting to learn about it.